ucd-plse/eesi-llm/ErrorSpecifications/README.md

 And you will now have the required environment to run the interleaved analysis.
 Please note that the directory `/home/evaluation-container/eesi-llm` is where the shared volume between the host and container is located, so any changes made to files in one will affect the other.
-The remainder of the commands related to running the script will apply to both running the commands in this container and any local machine that is set up.
+You can now go the [initial setup](#initial-setup) to launch the services to start running the interleaved analysis.

 #### Install Dependencies on Local Machine
 If you are using docker to run the experiments, you can skip this section.